Super Smash Bros. Brawl: Stages

 Brawl's stages are generally based on plot devices from the various game series of Super Smash Bros.
 Stages range from floating platforms to moving areas where the characters must stay within the field of play.
 Each stage has a boundary that cannot be passed, or the character will be "KO'd", thus losing a life or "point", depending on the mode of play.

 Brawl contains 41 selectable stages, 29 of which are initially available.
 Many stages undergo elaborate changes while battles take place, such as a cycling day-to-night system or changing seasons.
-A stage based on the Animal Crossing series features a live events system in which special events may occur depending on the date and time.
+A stage, based on the Animal Crossing series, features a live events system in which special events may occur depending on the date and time.
 Environmental gameplay mechanics are featured in this installment, such as destructible terrain and the ability to float.
 Unlike its predecessors, Brawl includes stages based on third-party games such as the Metal Gear Solid-inspired Shadow Moses Island.
 The game also includes 10 stages taken from its predecessor, Super Smash Bros.
 Melee.

-Brawl allows players to create their own stages in a mode called Stage Builder.
+Brawl allows players to create their own stages in a mode called Stage Builder, the first in the series to implement this mode.
 Players can save their stages to an SD card or to the internal memory of the Wii console.
 Through Nintendo Wi-Fi Connection, players can submit their creations to their friends, or to Nintendo to receive a daily stage from the service.